 Yes, Hvitserkur is absolutely worth a detour.
 The rock is very impressive and the landscapes of the surrounding area are simply breathtaking.

-When planning our trip we were not sure if Hvitserkur was worth a detour, especially because we already had a very long drive that day.
+When planning our 10-day trip in West and North Iceland, we were not sure if Hvitserkur was worth a detour, especially because we already had a very long drive that day.
 Furthermore, on the day itself, we wasted half the morning changing a flat tire in the Westfjords.
 Despite the lack of time and a spare tire, we decided to make a detour to visit Hvitserkur.
 And we are really glad that we did!

 It’s a beautiful place and the whole area around it felt like a real hidden gem.
 We wish we had more time to explore the Vatnsnes Peninsula deeper; at the same time, we’re glad that we visited to start with.